Learning to Approximate Functions Using Nb-doped SrTiO$_3$ Memristors

-The selection of results starts with Fig. \ref{fig:sim10} where we see how pre, post and error ensembles of 10 neurons each, after the learning period, were able to learn the identity function from a 3-dimensional sine wave.
-Moving the model's ensembles to 100 neurons (see Fig. \ref{fig:sim100}) gave a much cleaner output that better approximated the pre-synaptic signal.
-To be noted is also the fact that the signal decoded from the smaller neuronal ensembles is much noisier, apart from having a worse average fit (i.e., has both higher MSE and lower $\rho$).
-Fig. \ref{fig:sim100white} shows that 100-neuron ensembles could learn the identity function after being trained on a white noise signal.
-Finally, Fig. \ref{fig:sim100sinesquare} indicates that neuronal ensembles of 100 neurons each could also learn to approximate the square from an input sine wave, with the caveat being that the quality of the learned transformation was noticeably lower - as could already be appreciated by looking at the statistics in Table \ref{tab:learningresult}.
+Fig. \ref{fig:learningexperiments}A shows how pre, post and error ensembles of 10 neurons each, after the learning period, were able to learn the identity function from a 3-dimensional sine wave.
+Increasing the model's ensembles to 100 neurons (see Fig. \ref{fig:learningexperiments}B) gave a much cleaner output that better approximated the pre-synaptic signal.
+It should also be noted that the signal decoded from the smaller neuronal ensembles is much noisier, apart from having a worse average fit (i.e., has both higher MSE and lower $\rho$).
+Fig. \ref{fig:learningexperiments}C shows that 100-neuron ensembles could learn the identity function after being trained on a white noise signal.
+Finally, Fig. \ref{fig:learningexperiments}D indicates that neuronal ensembles of 100 neurons each could also learn to approximate the square from an input sine wave, with the caveat being that the quality of the learned transformation was noticeably lower - which is also reflected by the statistics in Table \ref{tab:2}.